-Hiking and Backpacking
+Hiking & Backpacking

-While the hiking in Bryce Canyon National Park is superb, those who are unable to hike can enjoy the park’s 18-mile scenic drive (Highway 63).
-The park brochure is full of useful Bryce Canyon information and describes in fair detail the many overlooks and trails along this road.
-It’s important to note that all of the overlooks lie to the east of the park road (left, as you drive south)–but that’s not to say that the western side of the road isn’t packed with jaw-dropping scenery.
-To avoid cutting across traffic, it is recommended that you drive all the way south, then stop at the overlooks on your way back.
-If you only have a short amount of time, make sure you stop at Sunrise, Sunset, Inspiration, and Bryce viewpoints!
+While the hiking in Bryce Canyon National Park is superb, so is the park’s 18-mile scenic drive (Highway 63).
+Start at the Visitor Center for a brochure full of useful Bryce Canyon information.
+All of the overlooks lie to the east of the park road (left, as you drive south), but that’s not to say that the western side of the road isn’t packed with jaw-dropping scenery.
+To avoid cutting across traffic, we recommend that you drive all the way south, then stop at the overlooks on your way back.
+If you only have a short amount of time, make sure you stop at Sunrise, Sunset, Inspiration and Bryce viewpoints.

 Due to congestion on the park road, trailers are not allowed beyond Sunset Campground, and vehicles longer than 25 feet are not allowed at Bryce Point or Paria View.
 You may leave your trailer in the visitor center parking lot.
 As noted above, a free voluntary shuttle bus system, operating May through early October (8 a.m. to 8 p.m. daily), will take you from Ruby’s Inn or the visitor center to all the park’s overlooks and trailheads.
 So if you want to experience scenic driving through Bryce Canyon National Park but don’t want the hassle of dealing with traffic, take the shuttle.